 5 financial things to consider before child planning.
-All you need to know

 Both life and wallet will never be the same once you decide to have a baby.
 No event in your life will signify financial change quite the way this one does, from the first prenatal appointment to the day of their college graduation (and beyond).